dbertolotto/clash-royale-webapp/README.md

 # clash

-Application based on the [Clash Royale API](https://developer.clashroyale.com/) to check clan members, wars and war logs.
+Application based on the [Clash Royale API](https://developer.clashroyale.com) to check clan members, wars and war logs.
 Hardwired to my current clan.
+You can use it [here](https://my-cr-webapp.herokuapp.com)
 ## Variables

 You need some variable for set up.
 You can save them in the `.env` file and `source` it as needed.